5 indicted in Wisconsin accused of forced immigrant labor

 MILWAUKEE (AP) — Federal prosecutors indicted five people accused of forcing 14 Mexican immigrants to work in farms in Wisconsin "by means of serious harm and threats of serious harm."

+Prosecutors said in a grand jury indictment unsealed Tuesday that the workers "were victims of a severe form of human trafficking," had their documents seized to prevent travel and were shielded from detection by being hidden "in buildings and other places."
+The indictment provides scant details about the abuse the men suffered.

-A grand jury indictment unsealed Tuesday says the defendants got agriculture work visas under the pretense the immigrants would work in Georgia.
-Instead, prosecutors say the defendants brought the 14 men from Mexico to Wisconsin farms, where they worked from July 2016 to Nov.
+The indictment alleges the defendants recruited the immigrants, all Mexican men, and got them agriculture work visas under the pretense they would work in Georgia.
+Instead, prosecutors say the defendants brought them to Wisconsin farms, where they worked from July 2016 to Nov.
 10, 2016.

+The indictment doesn't say where in Mexico the men were recruited and the victims are not named.
+Their current status is not mentioned in the court documents.

-Those indicted are: Saul Garcia, Saul Garcia, Jr., Daniel Garcia, Consuelo Garcia, and Maria Remedios Garcia-Olalde.
-They face several charges, including forced labor and human trafficking.
-They don't yet have attorneys.
+The indicted are: Saul Garcia, 49, Saul Garcia, Jr., 26, Daniel Garcia, 28, Consuelo Garcia, 45, and Maria Remedios Garcia-Olalde, 52.
+They face several charges, including forced labor, trafficking in peonage, slavery, and involuntary servitude.
+One of the men is also accused of trying to influence the testimony of two of the victims to the grand jury.

-The indictment alleges the men were forbidden from travelling and had their documents seized.
-The victims were not identified and their current status is not mentioned in the complaint.